LuxF3rre/universe_iterator/README.md

 # universe_iterator - creates every possible black and white image

 This script generates every possible black and white image.
-Everything is represented among these images - your facebook photo, Avatar movie (as frames), the Bible, or even the picture of the very moment you reading this description.
+Everything is represented among these images - your facebook photo, Avatar movie (as frames), the Bible, or even the picture of the very moment you read this description.

 Using default values, there are about (2^1000) possible images.
 Some of them are just rotations.
 Therefore, we can roughly estimate that there are (2^1000)/4 unique images.